 Dietary changes include:

-Yeast lives and feeds on sugar so a low/no-yeast diet would be one that limited or removed sugars, and foods that break down into simple sugars such as corn, rice, fruit.
-Removing juices (which are high in sugars), removing candy and all sugars is the first step.
+Yeast lives and feeds on sugar, so a low/no-yeast diet should limit or remove sugars and foods that break down into simple sugars, such as corn, rice, and fruit.
+Removing juices, candy, and all sugars is the first step.
 Read here for a list of sugar and carbohydrate foods that feed yeast.

-The SCD-CF diet is the single most effective, and highest-rated diet, used with ASD population, because it combats not only the issue of GFCFSF but also carbs, processed foods, preservatives, colors and other toxins.
+The SCD-CF diet is the single most effective and highest-rated diet used with the ASD population, because it is GFCFSF and also combats the issue of carbs, processed foods, preservatives, colors, and other toxins.

 For info and recipes, see www.pecanbread.com

-Carbohydrates are found in sugar, fruits, vegetables, dairy and grains.
-They both exist in either a natural or refined form.
+Carbohydrates are found in sugar, fruits, vegetables, dairy, and grains.
+They exist in either a natural or refined form.
 Most carbohydrates break down into glucose (a specific type of sugar).
 There are two types of carbohydrates: simple carbohydrates and complex carbohydrates.
 Both of these feed yeast.

-A diet too high in carbohydrates can upset the delicate balance of your body’s blood sugar level, resulting in fluctuations in energy and mood that leave you feeling irritated and tired.
+A diet too high in carbohydrates can upset the delicate balance of the body’s blood sugar level, resulting in fluctuations in energy and mood that leave you feeling irritated and tired.

-Simple carbohydrates include sugar, juice or soda, candy and some fruits and have little to no nutritional value and therefore should be limited.
-Simple carbohydrates provide short bursts of energy and activity, followed by a crash of blood sugar and energy.
+Simple carbohydrates, monosaccharide (one) and disaccharide (two) carbohydrates, include sugar, juice or soda, candy, and some fruits.
+They have little to no nutritional value and therefore should be limited.
+They provide short bursts of energy and activity, followed by a crash of blood sugar and energy.

-Simple carbohydrates are also known as sugars.
-Simple carbohydrates are considered “empty calories” since there are not any vitamins or minerals in sugar.
-Simple carbohydrates are monosaccharide (one) and disaccharide (two) carbohydrates.
+Simple carbohydrates are also known as sugars and are considered empty calories, since there are no vitamins or minerals in sugar.

-Complex carbohydrates include corn, rice, potato, nuts and oats.
-Complex carbohydrates provide a slower release of energy and don’t cause the same drastic blood sugar changes.
+Complex carbohydrates include corn, rice, potato, nuts, and oats.
+They provide a slower release of energy and don’t cause the same drastic blood sugar changes.
 Complex carbohydrates are often referred to as starch or starchy foods.

 Die-off (rapid dying of gut bugs, leading to excess release of toxins) of massive quantities of yeast and bacteria can be physically hard on the body.
-That much dead or dying stuff flying around can wreak havoc so it’s common that we see a negative reaction, before a good reaction when starting yeast treatment.
-This is also called a “Herkshimer” reaction, a massive die off of pathogens.
-There are ways to help combat this reaction and bring your child through the process with the least bad reaction.
+That much dead or dying stuff flying around can wreak havoc, so it’s common to see a negative reaction before a good reaction when starting yeast treatment.
+This is also called a Herkshimer reaction, a massive die-off of pathogens.
+There are ways to help combat this and bring your child through the process with the least bad reaction.

 Things that can help lessen the negative reaction: